 K – 12 Learning Commons

-The K – 12 Learning Commons will become an extension of every classroom and the hub of collaborative and creative energies on campus, magnifying the deeper, more enduring and applied learning that will help our students to succeed in the 21st century.
+The K – 12 Learning Commons will become an extension of every classroom and the hub of collaborative and creative energies on campus, magnifying the applied learning that will help our students to succeed in the 21st century.

 In the K – 12 Learning Commons, students will:

-- Build congruency between their experiences in school and the real world;
+- Build congruency between their experiences in school and the world;

-- Have access to the space and resources (technological, creative and human) that will help them to transform their questions into meaningful work that addresses authentic challenges and audiences;
+- Have access to the space and resources (technological, creative and human) that will help them to transform their questions into work that addresses real problems and audiences;

-- Learn from outside experts or mentors whose knowledge and networks can broaden their audiences and their thinking about relevant, real-world questions.
+- Learn from outside experts and mentors who can broaden their thinking about relevant, real-world questions.

 In the K – 12 Learning Commons, faculty will:

-- Have a shared gathering space that facilitates interactions and connections across grade levels and disciplines, helping Punahou to truly leverage its potential as a K – 12 institution;
+- Have a shared gathering space that facilitates partnership across grade levels and disciplines;

-- Belong to a thriving community of professional development resources and programs that help them to deepen their learning and share it with one another;
+- Belong to a thriving community of professional development resources and programs;

-- Work with partners from Hawai‘i and internationally to explore essential questions and new approaches to education that can be shared within Punahou and beyond.
+- Work with partners from Hawai‘i and internationally to explore essential questions and new approaches to education at Punahou and beyond.

-The Academy Learning Commons will repurpose Cooke Library and reconnect grades 9 – 12 to the center of campus by creating innovative new spaces for study and collaboration.
-An important feature will be opening the rear wall of the building so that the Academy is physically and visually reconnected to Rice Field and Ka Punahou.
+The Academy Learning Commons will eventually repurpose Cooke Library and reconnect grades 9 – 12 to the center of campus by creating innovative new spaces for study and collaboration.